jtc2/THavalon/README.md

 - Colgrevance correctly sees Mordred, Morgana, Maelegant, Agravaine, and Oberon, and knows their role.
 - Colgrevance is aware of Oberon
 - Colgrevance is correctly seen by Merlin as Evil.

+Colgrevance only appears in games with at least 7 players.

+### Neutral
+The goal of Neutral roles depends on the role.
+Currently, the two neutral roles are guaranteed to appear in 9 player games, and will not appear in any other game.
+(Note that these roles are currently not balanced, but are certainly entertaining).

+#### Pelinor
+Pelinor is, for the most part, a Good role but with one additional objective: locate the Questing Beast and then go on a Quest with them.
+Pelinor wins if at least two of the following three criteria are met:

+1) Pelinor is on the Team when a "Questing Beast Was Here" card is played.
+2) After the conclusion of any post-game rounds (e.g. Arthur Redemption or Assassination), Pelinor can name which player is the Questing Beast.
+3) The Good team wins via three Quests succeeding.

+#### The Questing Beast
+The Questing Beast strives to evade Pelinor's desperate attempts to locate them.
+To make this more challenging, the Questing Beast is told which player is Pelinor.
+Whenever the Questing Beast is on a Team, they must play a "Questing Beast Was Here" card, which generally functions identically to a "Success" card.

+The Questing Beast wins if exactly one of the following two criteria are met:
+1) The Questing Beast never is on a Team with Pelinor.
+2) The Evil team wins via three Quests failing.